Hensel's lemma for the norm principle for spinor groups: Gille's, Knebusch's, and Scharlau's norm principles

-Now we recall Knebusch norm principle from the algebraic theory of quadratic forms.
-Let $q$ be a quadratic form defined over $K$.
-Let $F/K$ be a field extension, and $D(q)(F)$ the set of values of $F^*$ represented by $q$.
-We denote by $[D(q)](F)$ the group generated by $D(q)(F)$ in $F^*$.
-We say that an element $f\in F^*$ is a \underline{spinor norm} of $q$ over $F$, if $f$ is product of even number of values represented by $q$ over $F$.
+Now we recall Knebusch's norm principle from the algebraic theory of quadratic forms, and we then revisit it using Gille's theorem.
+Let $q$ be an even dimensional quadratic form defined over $K$.
+We say that an element $u\in K^*$ is a \emph{spinor norm} of $q$ over $K$, if $u$ is product of an even number of values in $K^*$ represented by $q$.